 Thank goodness for Netflix, TeenNick and I can’t believe this but HULU.
 (Yes, I hated Hulu for some time but I recently cave and started my non-commercial membership, and it’s addicting, to say the least).
 I freaked out when I saw they have both the new and classic Powerpuff Girls episodes.
 Yes, this is my childhood, and after watching Beauty and the Beast and Power Rangers on the big screen back to back, I was happy to delve deeper into my nine-year-old self and watch some of my favorite episodes.
 I decided to try out the reboot, and I was ready to hate it.
 To my surprise, I really enjoyed it (Except the theme song, I love the original).

 I’ve already geeked out over these magical little girls before, (check out my fan-girl anime and feminism episode of The Feminist Tea Party ) if you must know, I’m a total Blossom with a hint of Buttercup.
 These girls join Charmed, Totally Spies, Buffy and of course the Harry Potter gang as some of my favorite trios.
-The Powerpuff Girls and similar shows like Totally Spies and Sailor Moon because the female characters are feminine and fierce.
+I love The Powerpuff Girls and similar shows like Totally Spies and Sailor Moon because the female characters are feminine and fierce.
 They don’t compromise their love of pink to be tough and they still wear dresses and bows while being kick-ass.
 I love this because it defies gender norms and stereotypes that lead to sexist talk.
 I speak more on this issue on my Stop Talking Sexist.

 This is the topic for the Powerpuff Girls‘ episode Once Upon a Townsville (S1.E17) where a damsel in distress keeps putting herself in danger waiting for Prince Charming to rescue her.
 She cries out for him over and over as the Powerpuff Girls swoop in just in time, every time.
 The girls naturally seem annoyed at the Princess for being the stereotypical damsel and tell her she can rescue herself and that no prince will come to her aid.
 The princess tells them that is in her nature to like dresses, like to sign and talk to animals and to be rescued by a prince.
-At a glance, the episode seems like typical “Feminist propaganda”.
+At a glance, the episode seems like a typical “Feminist propaganda”.
 The Powerpuff Girls are portrayed as evolved, independent and strong characters we should all aim to be.
 The princess represents an antiquated way of thinking and showcases all the signs of whom we as modern women shouldn’t be.

 What caught me by surprise was the climatic scene where the princess takes a stand.
 She rips off her dress and defeats the dragon without the help of the Powerpuffs.